-On the recommendations of the Nomination and Remuneration Committee, the Board appointed: Mr. N. Chandrasekaran as Additional (Non-Executive) Director of the Company effective January 13, 2017 and as the Chairman of the Board effective February 7, 2017.
+On the recommendations of the Nomination and Remuneration Committee, the Board appointed Mr. Vijay Kumar Sharma as Additional (Non-Executive) Director of the Company effective August 24, 2018.
+Mr. Sharma brings to Board valued insights and perspectives on complex financial and operational issues.

-Pursuant to Section 203 of the Companies Act, 2013, the Key Managerial Personnel of the Company are Mr. T. V. Narendran, Managing Director (India and South-East Asia), Mr. Koushik Chatterjee, Group Executive Director (Finance, Corporate & Europe) and Mr. Parvatheesam K, Company Secretary.
-During the year, there has been no change in the Key Managerial Personnel.
+Pursuant to Section 203 of the Companies Act, 2013, the Key Managerial Personnels of the Company as on March 31, 2019 are Mr. T. V. Narendran, Chief Executive Officer & Managing Director, Mr. Koushik Chatterjee, Executive Director & Chief Financial Officer and Mr. Parvatheesam K, Company Secretary & Chief Legal Officer (Corporate & Compliance).
+During the year under review, there has been no change in the Key Managerial Personnels.

 The Audit Committee was constituted in the year 1986.
 The Committee has adopted a Charter for its functioning.
 The primary objective of the Committee is to monitor and provide effective supervision of the Managements financial reporting process, to ensure accurate and timely disclosures, with the highest levels of transparency, integrity and quality of financial reporting.

-The Committee met 7 times during the year, the details of which are given in the Corporate Governance Report.
-As on date of this Report, the Committee comprises Mr. O. P. Bhatt (Chairman), Mr. Ishaat Hussain, Mr. Andrew Robb and Mr. Aman Mehta.
+The Committee met 5 times during the year under review, the details of which are given in the Corporate Governance Report.
+As on March 31, 2019, the Committee comprises Mr. O. P. Bhatt (Chairman), Mr. Aman Mehta, Dr. Peter Blauwho_ and Mr. Saurabh Agrawal.

 The Board of Directors of the Company is responsible for ensuring that Internal Financial Controls have been laid down in the Company and that such controls are adequate and operating effectively.
-The foundation of Internal Financial Controls (IFC) lies in the Tata Code of Conduct (TCoC), policies and procedures adopted by the Management, corporate strategies, annual business planning process, management reviews, management system certifications and the risk management framework.
+The Internal Financial Controls (IFC) are based on the Tata Code of Conduct (TCoC), policies and procedures adopted by the Management, corporate strategies, annual business planning process, management reviews, management system certifications and the risk management framework.

 The Internal Audit team monitors and evaluates the e_cacy and adequacy of internal control systems in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company and its subsidiaries.
 Based on the report of internal audit function, process owners undertake corrective action(s) in their respective area(s) and thereby strengthen the controls.
 Significant audit observations and corrective action(s) thereon are presented to the Audit Committee.